vamshikodipaka/vamshikodipaka.github.io/_pages/research.md

 In my current role, I develop methods to improve the computational efficiency of simulating physical and biogeochemical ocean processes.
 At [C]Worthy, our goal is to quantify the carbon removal potential of climate intervention strategies such as ocean alkalinity enhancement and direct ocean capture.
 To reduce the high computational cost of running many individual climate intervention experiments, I am implementing and testing a technique that allows multiple intervention scenarios to be simulated within a single physical ocean model run, without the need for biogeochemistry.
 I carry out this work using ROMS-MARBL and Oceananigans.jl.

-## Integrating Machine Learning and Ocean Modeling
+## Safety, Exploration and Maintenance of Forests with Ecological Robotics (SEMFIRE)

 <figure>
   <img src="/assets/images/hybrid_climate_modeling.png" width="1000px" alt="">